EPGL Summer Program 2023: Course List

 Description |

 Energy plays a significant role in both our daily lives and society.
-Without energy, we would not be able to perform any activities, as simple as cooking meals, taking a hot shower, charging smart devices, to manufacturing, construction, etc. Energy shortage is one of the global challenges in the 21st Century and renewable energies are increasing in-demand as alternative energy solutions.
+Without energy, we would not be able to perform any activities, as simple as cooking meals, taking a hot shower, charging smart devices to manufacturing, construction, etc. Energy shortage is one of the global challenges in the 21st Century and renewable energies are increasing in-demand as alternative energy solutions.
 This course will introduce students to different types of renewable energies, such as wind, solar, marine energies, etc. and how these natural resources can be converted into usable forms of energy through energy conversion processes.
-Students will work as a group and study a variety of energy conversion systems, based on some exciting real-world applications of energy and its transfer.
-Finally, students will study the efficiencies of different energy conversion processes, and examine their impact on the environment

 |